 Evan Fitzpatrick, G (Sherbrooke Phoenix, QMJHL), 59

 Evan Fitzpatrick isn’t the most famous goaltender taken in the second round of the 2016 NHL Draft, considering Carter Hart was selected just 11 spots before him.
-But the Blues still picked up a promising young netminder.
+But the Blues took a shot on another goalie in the middle rounds, where Armstrong often likes to try and swipe a netminder.

 Fitzpatrick had a rough season and a half with the Sherbrooke Phoenix before being traded to the Acadie-Bathurst Titan to close out his junior career.
 There, he posted a 2.24 goals-against average (GAA) and a .915 save percentage (SV%), which he improved to a 2.10 GAA and a .925 SV% in the postseason.
 That performance helped the Titan win both the QMJHL Championship (the President’s Cup) and the Memorial Cup.